wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 Ivy closed her eyes and tried to feel the rhythm she'd sensed yesterday.
 In her mind, she could almost hear the steady beat that had underlaid Ms. Kestrel's work at the laundromat.
 In, two.
 Out, two.
 In, two.
 Out, two.

 When she opened her eyes, the others were staring at her.
-The lantern's light had shifted—not brighter, but steadier somehow, more present.
+The lantern's light had shifted.
+Not brighter, but steadier somehow, more present.

 "How long did I hold that?" she asked.